Skip to content

 The prick test

 During a skin examination, the doctor examines various allergens or the patient's reactions to them.
-In such a test, the doctor applies a watery solution containing an allergen, such as pollen or traces of animal hair, to marked areas of the skin.
+In such a test, the doctor applies a watery solution containing an allergen like pollen or traces of animal hair to marked skin areas.
 The skin is then lightly scratched with a lancet to allow the allergens to penetrate.

 The active control is a saline solution to which the patient should not react.
 If this is the case, the skin may generally overreact.